Jeffrey Arenburg: Ottawa shooting

 On August 1, 1995, Arenburg went to the studio of CJOH-TV, the CTV television station in Ottawa.
 Witnesses said he parked his car approximately sixty metres from the front entrance of the studio, pulled a long-barreled .22-calibre rifle from his trunk and fired two shots, one hitting and killing CJOH's longtime sports anchor, Brian Smith.
 Arenburg had gone to the studio because he believed the station was broadcasting messages in his head.
 Smith was the first broadcast personality that he saw and recognized coming out of the building.

 Following the shooting, police recovered a list of other Ottawa media personalities in Arenburg's apartment, and an official at the city's press club noted that he had previously ejected Arenburg from the club three times for loudly demanding to see various people on his list.
 Arenburg had also reportedly been turned away from the Parliament Buildings on several occasions.

 Arenburg was found not criminally responsible in Smith's death due to his mental condition.
 He was remanded to the Oak Ridge Division of Mental Health Centre Penetanguishene.
 Smith's murder led to renewed calls in Canada for strengthening of the government's gun control legislation.

 In 2001, the Ontario Review Board began to grant Arenburg 72-hour release.
 He applied for full conditional release in 2004.
 The Ontario Review Board granted Arenburg an absolute discharge from the Mental Health Centre Penetanguishene in November 2006.
-According to radio station CFRA, the board heard that he no longer poses a significant risk to the community and no longer suffers from the symptoms of paranoid schizophrenia.
+According to radio station CFRA, the board heard that he no longer posed a significant risk to the community and no longer suffers from the symptoms of paranoid schizophrenia.